 WOW.
 Wonderful.
-Our first 10 on the rating scale.
-While I have swore for years that I wouldn’t abandon my Gates Kansas City BBQ Sauce, it has been displaced.
+Our first ten on the rating scale.
+While I have sworn for years that I wouldn’t abandon my Gates Kansas City BBQ Sauce, it has been displaced.
 This would even be good on cardboard, I swear.

 There seem to be two general variations on the internet of “Memphis BBQ Sauce” repeated in many places with some variability.
 The first one that had a lot of butter, some chili sauce (that I didn’t have) and some lemon juice among many other things.
 It just didn’t seem right for what I was looking for.
 The second seem right on.
-I saw a variation at Savory Reviews and combined with one from Fine Cooking which had some what different amount of spices but I increased the garlic some and eliminated the oil.
+I saw a variation at Savory Reviews and combined with one from Fine Cooking, which had somewhat different amount of spices, but I increased the garlic and eliminated the oil.

 Notes: I’m specifying Heinz or Hunts Ketchup.
 I believe you get what you pay for in ketchup.
 Any other than Hunts or Heinz will never come into my house.
 Mustard taste is heavy at 1/2 c.
-Cut it down to your taste….
-I go for 3/8 cup.
+Cut it down to your taste, and I go for 3/8 cup.

-Tools: Non-reactive sauce pan preferably with a class lid.
+Tools: Non-reactive saucepan preferably with a glass lid.

 1/2 c firmly packed brown sugar

 1 T garlic powder

 3 T Worcestershire sauce